quitefrankli/krisp/README.md

 ```

 #### Fast Compile
-Using a shared library experimental functions can be compiled and tested quickly without rebuilding everything
+Using a runtime linking shared library, experimental functionality can be tested without restarting the application
+While the application is running ...
 ```
-conan install ..
-cmake ..
-msbuild shared_lib/shared_lib.sln
+sh ../hot_reload.sh
 ```
+followed by executing a library reload in the engine